 - Find a comfortable position – this is most likely to be your bed, but if you’re travelling, a plane or train seat will work too

-- Completely relax your face – breath slow, deep breaths, shut your eyes and relax your forehead, cheeks, tongue and jaw
+- Completely relax your face – breath slowly and deeply, shut your eyes and relax your forehead, cheeks, tongue and jaw

 - Release tension in your shoulders – drop them as low as is comfortable.

 - Exhale and relax your chest and legs – consciously relax your legs from top to bottom, imagine these are sinking into the bed

 - Clear your mind – for 10 seconds, rid your mind of excess thoughts.
 Visualise yourself in a calm location or pay close attention to your breath